 Talk with students about online safety.

-We heard from kids that our video felt like it belonged in the classroom – bring it there!
-To really understand how sextortion happens, the severe consequences and barriers to disclosure, check out our sextortion report and infographic.
+Bringing these topics and discussions to the classroom can help youth learn how to stay safe online.
+You can share our video, NoFiltr Talks, or even get ideas from our discussion guides here.
+To really understand how sextortion happens and the barriers to disclosure, check out our sextortion report and infographic.
 Make sure that you explain mandatory reporting laws in your state so that when a student shares their experiences they are not surprised by the outcomes.